Solomon333/toDoList-app/README.md

 toDoList App -
-Add list by clicking the pen icon.
+Add list by clicking the pen icon

 Mark green list that are done